vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Show detected errors.

 `ct cgparams ls` [*options*] *id* [*parameters...*]
-  List CGroup parameters for container *id*.
+  List cgroup parameters for container *id*.
 If no *parameters* are provided, all configured parameters are listed.

     `-H`, `--hide-header`